Skip to main content

 Central America LocationThe security situation

 El Salvador, Guatemala, and Honduras continue to be the most criminally violent countries in the world, with women, LGBTIQ people (lesbian, gay, bisexual, transgender, intersex and queer people), children, youth and people with disabilities suffering a disproportionate impact of the violence.
-Humanitarians on the ground compare the high levels of violence in El Salvador, Guatemala, and Honduras to those in war zones.
+Humanitarians on the ground have compared the high levels of violence in El Salvador, Guatemala, and Honduras to those in war zones.

 Organized criminal groups, including local and transnational gangs as well as drug traffickers, are significant perpetrators of violent crimes.
 They commit killings, acts of homicide, extortion, torture, kidnapping, human trafficking, intimidation, and other threats and violence.
 Violence is directed against police, human rights defenders, judicial authorities, the business community, journalists, bloggers, women, and members of vulnerable populations.

-Authorities commit widespread human rights violations, particularly in El Salvador and Nicaragua.
-In March 2022, the Legislative Assembly of El Salvador declared a state of emergency and suspended basic human rights in response to the gang violence.
-Human rights groups say the Nicaraguan government of President Daniel Ortega has intensified its systematic repression of critics, journalists and human rights defenders in 2022.
-The Nicaraguan government reportedly closed more than 2,000 non-governmental organizations (NGOs) last year, according to Human Rights Watch.
+Authorities are accussed of widespread human rights violations, especially in El Salvador and Nicaragua.
+In March 2022, El Salvador's Legislative Assembly declared a state of emergency and suspended basic human rights in response to gang violence.
+In 2024, the state of emergency remains in effect.

 Donations